 The Mull of Galloway Trust was formed in 2012 to work alongside the South Rhins Community Development Trust (SRCDT) with the objective of acquiring and preserving the Mull of Galloway at Scotland’s most southerly point.
 The Mull of Galloway is a Site of Special Scientific interest (SSSI) and an area of national and local importance for the local community and holidaymakers and visitors to the area.

-The Mull of Galloway Trust is a registered Charity (SC043557) and now owns and operates the three former Lighthouse Keepers’ Holiday Cottages, RSPB Visitor Centre, 30 acres of heathland and the Foghorn.
+The Mull of Galloway Trust is a Scottish Charitable Incorporated Organisation (SCIO), Charity number:SC043557.
+The Trust owns and operates the three former Lighthouse Keepers’ Holiday Cottages, RSPB Visitor Centre, 30 acres of heathland and the Foghorn.

 Funding for the Mull of Galloway Trust has come from the Scottish Land Fund.